TCU-ClassifAI/classifAI-engine/README.md

     - [x] Integrate WhisperX for faster transcription and diarization
     - [x] Use Redis for better asynchronous processing
     - [x] Add support for YouTube videos
+    - [ ] Add support for more languages (unofficial)

+- [x] Add Summarization Service
 - [x] Add Question Categorization Service
-    - [x] Update service- Using Fine-Tuned version of Gemma
+    - [x] Update service- Using Fine-Tuned version of Llama
-    - [ ] Generate summaries of the questions
+    - [x] Generate summaries of the transcript
     - [ ] Add support for more question types
-    - [ ] Add support for more languages
+    - [ ] Add support for more languages (works for summaries, not categorization..)
 - [ ] Add Engagement Insights Service
     - [ ] Add support for more languages

 See the [open issues](https://github.com/TCU-ClassifAI/classifAI/issues) for a full list of proposed features (and known issues).

 <!-- CONTRIBUTING -->